frankshearar/Home/[Spec]-Managing-dependency-package-assets.md

  |-(all)-> A -(+build)-> B
  |-(-build)-> B
 ```
-In the reverse of the previous example, if the project excludes the build folder from B it will still be included since another package has included it.
-Users can force B to behave as defined by the project by excluding dependencies for A.
+In the reverse of the previous example, if the project excludes the build folder from B it will override the other flags and B will exclude the build section from the target.
+This allows users to force package behaviors when needed.